errikos/amtt/README.md

-## Availability Model Toolkit Compiler
+## Availability Model Translation Toolkit

 ### Input Formats
-The following input formats are currenty supported.
+The following input formats are currently supported.
 You can create your own format by implementing the `Loader` interface.
 For more details, please see the documentation in the `loader` module's `__init__.py` file.